-It’s like a cancer that can plague all of us.
-A cancer that is marketed like it’s the solution to our success goals.
+It’s like cancer that can plague all of us.
+Cancer that is marketed like it’s the solution to our success goals.

 It’s so dangerous.
 So simple to avoid, but so easy to experience.

-And the simplicity and ease of it plays itself out in the high suicide rates of entrepreneurs.
+And the simplicity and ease of it play themselves out in the high suicide rates of entrepreneurs.

-The challenge is that there are conflicting ideas presented to us about how to get to that lofty placed called “successful.”
+The challenge is that there are conflicting ideas presented to us about how to get to that lofty place called “successful.”

 Consider this angle: